cbdevnet/midimonster/backends/openpixelcontrol.md

 While acting as an OpenPixelControl server, the backend allows multiple clients to connect.
 This may lead to confusing data output when multiple clients are trying to control the same strip.

+When acting as a 16bit OpenPixelControl server, input on the broadcast strip (strip 0) may cause erratic value events on a few channels, especially with longer strips and inputs.